redhat-openstack/website/source/uncategorized/lbaas.html.md

 In this example, the health monitor will perform an HTTP GET of the "/" path.
 This health check expects an HTTP status of 200 in the response, and the connection must be established within 2 seconds.
 This check will be retried a maximum of 3 times before a member is determined to be failed.

-At this point the health monitor has not yet been associated with a pool, so it isn't actually performing any health checks.
-Associating the health monitor with the 'http-pool' will cause each of the members of 'http-pool' to be checked in the manner described above.
+At this point the health monitor has not yet been associated with a pool, so it is not actually performing any health checks.
+Associating the health monitor with the 'http-pool' will cause each of the members of the pool to be checked in the manner described above.

     # neutron lb-healthmonitor-associate 1de041b8-37bd-4b9a-aac6-a4669110eb46 http-pool

-The lb-healthmonitor-list and lb-healthmonitor-show can be used to get information about existing health monitors.
+The lb-healthmonitor-list and lb-healthmonitor-show may be used to get information about existing health monitors.

     # neutron lb-healthmonitor-list
     +--------------------------------------+------+----------------+